-The Norwegian Petroleum Museum offers many interesting activities and experiences for families with children of all ages.
+The museum offers many interesting activities and experiences for families with children of all ages.
 Here are some examples.

 Småtroll (Kids Corner)